Geeksltd/MSharp.Docs/Tutorials/7/README.md

 You should notice that "Add invoice" button should be link button, so we have used **.Style(ButtonStyle.Link)** to achieve this.
 We also need to send client id as query string to invoice page, by calling **.Send("client", "item.ID")** method we send a query string with the name of **client** and with the value of client ID to invoice page.

 #### Creating Client Form Module
-Use M# context menu to add form module and do like bellow:
+Use M# context menu to add form module and do like below:

 ```C#
 using MSharp;